AudaciousInquiry/pyromancy/README.md

 the spell components in [a single 300 line XML File](https://github.com/AudaciousInquiry/pyromancy/blob/master/fshx/ig-data/input/SANER.xml), and a few XSLT files.

 ## To invoke the Magic of Pyromancy
-Chant BUILD.BAT at when prompted by the shell demon.
+Chant BUILD.BAT when prompted by the shell demon.
 The XML file is transformed to various outputs through the efforts of various magical components.
 Some of these outputs are then planted, and bloom into wondrous imagery.